How to Use RECUR

 -st <str> <AA|CODON> [Required][Default: AA]

---outgroups <dir/file/str> List of outgroup sequences [Required]
+--outgroups <dir/file/str> List of outgroup sequences[Required]

 --num-alignments <int> Number of simulated alignments for p-value estimation [Default: 1000]

--te <dir/file> Complete constraint tree [Default: Estimated from alignment]
+-te <dir/file> Complete constraint tree [Default: estimated from alignment

 -m <str> Model of sequence evolution [Default: estimated from alignment]

--t <int> Number of threads used for RECUR internal processing
+-t <int> Number of threads used for RECUR internal processing [Default: 24]

 --seed <int> Random starting see number [Default: 8]

--o <txt> Results directory [Default: same directory as MSA files]
+--output <txt> Results directory [Default: same directory as MSA files]

 -uc <int> Update cycle used in progress bar [Default: no progress bar]

--iv <str> IQ-TREE version [Default: iqtree2]
+--iqtree-version <str> IQ-TREE version.
+[Default: iqtree3]

 -blfix Fix branch lengths of tree.
 [Default: False]